mtzanida/resume/README.md

 ### How It Works

 The pre-commit hook:
-1. Checks if you've modified `index.html` or `pdf-styles.css`
+1. Checks if you've modified `index.html` or `styling/pdf-styles-single-page.css`
 2. If so, it generates an updated PDF using pandoc and weasyprint
 3. Incorporates styling from the separate styling repository
-4. Adds the updated PDF to your commit automatically
+4. Adds the generated PDF to your commit automatically

 This approach ensures that your PDF is always in sync with your HTML content, without needing to rely on GitHub Actions.